 Students must take MAT 117 or MAT 130 or higher and MAT 118 or MAT 312 for their quantitative literacy requirements or as electives.

 Students completing a B.S. in Biology at Cabrini College must complete the Biology Core courses in addition to courses required for a track.
 Tracks include Biological Sciences, Molecular Biology and Biotechnology, and Pre‑Medicine.

 Other transfer courses may be accepted on a case-by-case basis.
-With the exception of BIO 101-102, CHE 111-112, or PHY 101-102, all science courses for the major whether taken at Cabrini College or a transfer institution must be taken at the 200-level or higher.
+With the exception of BIO 101-102, CHE 111-112, or PHY 101-102, all science courses for the major whether taken at Cabrini College or a transfer institution must be 200-level or higher.